eipapa/HCIJ_LaTeX_Template/README.md

 This repo contains the paper titled <b>Corporate Hackathons, How and Why?
-A Multiple Case Study of Motivation, Projects Proposal and Selection, Goal Setting, Coordination, and Outcomes</b> in LaTeX format, that was published in Human-Computer Interaction Journal by Taylor & Francis.
+A Multiple Case Study of Motivation, Projects Proposal and Selection, Goal Setting, Coordination, and Outcomes</b> in TaX and PDF, that was published in Human-Computer Interaction Journal by Taylor & Francis.

 ## APA citation format